 Selection Guidelines for Fall Commencement Speaker

-South Florida State College is seeking a student speaker for the spring commencement ceremony on Thursday, December 13, in the Alan Jay Wildstein Center for the Performing Arts.
+SFSC is seeking a student speaker for the fall commencement ceremony that will be held on Thursday, Dec.
+13, in the Alan Jay Wildstein Center for the Performing Arts on the Highlands Campus.
 The student speaker must be eligible to graduate by the end of the fall term following the commencement ceremony.
 Student speakers may be nominated, but must still apply.

 Applicants must follow the directions on the speaker information guidelines and include: